scarrxt/x402open-project/README.md

-# x402-open paid download demo
+# x402-open paid download simulator

-This project is a full, working demo of a paid file/resource download service using the x402 protocol and x402-open.
+This project is a full, working simulator of a paid file/resource download service using the x402 protocol and x402-open.
 It includes:

 - A backend that hosts paid files and a facilitator node (Base Sepolia).
 - A one-click frontend that triggers payment and downloads the file.